 ADDIE the Acronym - 1995

-While the ADDIE model has been around since at least 1975, it was generally known as SAT (System Approach to Training) and later, ISD (Instructional System Design).
+While the ADDIE model has been around since 1975, it was generally known as SAT (System Approach to Training) and later, ISD (Instructional System Design).
 The use of the ADDIE acronym did not come about until much later.
-Now there are probably earlier uses, but these are the earliest references that I have been able to locate that actually use the acronym of ADDIE.
+Now there are probably earlier uses, but these three references are the earliest ones that I have been able to locate that actually use the acronym of ADDIE.

 1. Schlegel, M. J. (1995) A Handbook of Instructional and Training Program Design.
-ERIC Document Reproduction Service ED383281
+ERIC Document Reproduction Service ED383281.
+(PDF located here)

 The generic Design Model of Analyze, Design, Development, Implementation, and Evaluation (ADDIE) is utilized, and detailed job aids are provided in the form of rating sheets and checklists.